Following a keto diet often means creating recipes using the food you’re allowed to eat.

 - Scoop into the avocado halves that you’ve cleaned out and refrigerate for 5 minutes or longer if you want a colder pudding.

-- Top with hemp hearts and whipped cream (add to bowl and mix until whipped 3 minutes) you can add vanilla to this or stevia as well if you want to sweeten it up.
+- Top with hemp hearts and whipped cream (add to a bowl and mix until whipped 3 minutes) you can add vanilla to this or stevia as well if you want to sweeten it up.

-From start to finish you will have 4 servings of Avocado Chocolate Pudding on your dinner table in about 10 minutes.
+From start to finish, you will have four servings of Keto Avocado Chocolate Pudding on your dinner table in about 10 minutes.

 Please share this recipe with your friends if you think they might like it and please leave a review and tell me what you think.

 Once you subscribe you will be sent an email from me immediately which you need to open and approve the subscription in order to start receiving my daily blog post.

 Note: Check your Junk Mail if you don’t see it or email me to check into your subscription status.

 If you like FREE then click this link for my FREE Excel Budget Spreadsheet and lists.
-Check out my new Free Recipe Index Plus catch up on all the ways to save money in our Free Ultimate Grocery Shopping Guide.